cjlyons/dnd-players/origin-guides.md

 **🎲 Origin Feat:** _Traveler’s Instinct_ – Proficiency in Survival and Insight, with bonuses to resisting exhaustion.
 **🏹 Best Classes:** **Monk, Ranger, Bard, Druid**
 **✨ Ideal for Players Who:** Love **playing wanderers, seekers of wisdom, and free spirits**.

+---

+## **16. Custom Origin: Tinker**

+- Abilities: Dex, Char, Int
+- Feat: Skilled
+- Proficiencies: Arcana, Investigation
+- Tools: Tinker's Tools
+- Equipment: 50GP

+---

+_"Every great invention starts with a spark—sometimes of genius, sometimes of electricity, and sometimes from an unexpected explosion."_

+Tinkers are **inventors, mechanics, and visionaries** who see the world not just for what it is, but for what it _could_ be.
+Whether through **mechanical ingenuity, arcane experimentation, or sheer trial and error**, they constantly seek to **improve, modify, and create**.
+From **bustling city workshops to hidden laboratories,** from **traveling tinkers' caravans to arcane colleges**, these individuals thrive in environments where curiosity is rewarded and failure is just a step toward success.

+While many tinkers **study under master craftsmen, artificers, or arcane engineers**, others are **self-taught prodigies**, learning from discarded blueprints, scavenged parts, and a little reckless ambition.
+Whatever their methods, all share one thing in common: an **insatiable desire to push the boundaries of what is possible**—even if it means occasionally blowing something up along the way.

+#### **Feature: Inspired Improvisation**

+Tinkers have a knack for **jury-rigging solutions** out of whatever materials are available.
+Given access to simple tools and raw materials, a Tinker can **temporarily repair** a broken mechanism, create **a functional (but unstable) version of a common tool**, or make quick modifications to an existing device.
+While these fixes may not last forever, they often work _just long enough_ to get the job done.
+These items lasts for up to 10 minutes.

+#### **Suggested Characteristics**

+Tinkers tend to be **curious, energetic, and creative**—though their obsession with invention can sometimes make them **absentminded, impatient, or prone to overcomplicating simple tasks**.
+Some **pursue invention for the sake of progress**, while others seek **personal fame, wealth, or recognition**.
+Many tinkers feel most at home **in places of industry and innovation**, though some prefer **the open road, where new challenges await around every corner.**